 13) Make extended family part of your parenting plan Tweet this

 As co-parents, it is important that you negotiate on and agree to the role extended family will play in your children’s lives and how much access they will be granted while the children are in each parent’s care.

-Whatever has happened between the two of you should not compromise the children or place them in a position where the feel they have to choose sides.
+Whatever has happened between the two of you should not compromise the children or place them in a position where they feel they have to choose sides.
 This can contribute to feelings of anxiety and guilt during a time that is already difficult for them.

 One of the things I always wind up saying to divorced couples with children is that you need to do now what you probably, struggled with when you were together: communicate, compromise, listen, be respectful.

 16) Refrain from speaking negatively about the ex-spouse Tweet this

 When this occurs, it can create anxiety and a sense of loyalty toward the parent who they feel is being hurt, as well as a degree of resentment about feeling as though they are in the middle of their parent’s negativity.

-17) It’s not about you, it’s about the kids Tweet this
+17) It’s not about you; it’s about the kids Tweet this

-I can probably say it in less than 10 words: “It’s not about you, it’s about the kids.”
+I can probably say it in less than 10 words: “It’s not about you; it’s about the kids.”
 Kids go through enough chaos during/after a divorce.
 Anything the parents can do to minimize disruption and help them maintain their normal life activities is paramount.

-While the divorce decree outlines the “rules” that must be followed, there is always the option to lay aside the decree and opt for “relationship”, at least for the moment, to consider a better solution to serve the child or children.
+While the divorce decree outlines the “rules” that must be followed, there is always the option to lay aside the decree and opt for “relationship,” at least for the moment, to consider a better solution to serve the child or children.

 21) Keep your thoughts about your ex to yourself Tweet this